What is a Go-to-Market Strategy? GTM Plan Template + Examples

 The sales cycle ranges between a few weeks and a few months.
 Here, you’ll invest in a sales team — but inside sales reps are less expensive than field reps.

 With a high volume of sales, this model can be profitable and is fairly easy to build and scale as you hire more team members.
-The sales team in this model is typically composed of a sales manager that supervises a handful of reps.
+The sales team in this model is typically composed of a sales manager who supervises a handful of reps.

 The Field Sales Business Model